 Instructions

-- Add: Add pecans and oats to a food processor and turn it on high for 10 – 20 seconds (until they are broken down into small bits).
+- Add pecans and oats to a food processor and turn it on high for 10 – 20 seconds (until they are broken down into small bits).

-- Process: Add in dates and pomegranate juice and turn on high until contents are well-combined, forming a loose dough consistency.
+- Add in dates and pomegranate juice and turn on high until contents are well-combined, forming a loose dough consistency.

 - Form into small balls and place them in an airtight container.